Personal Identification Number (CPR number) - Step 2

 To get your CPR number, please see Citizen Services Aarhus

-Once you have uploaded all the relevant information, you must book a personal appointment by phoning 8940 1030.
+Once you have uploaded all the relevant information, you must also book a personal appointment.

 The CPR number is used for registration and personal identification.
 It is a good idea to memorise your CPR number.
 You will have to use it over and over again.